The longest-living president of The Church of Jesus Christ of Latter-day Saints is now a full year older and a full year closer to the century mark.

-Russell M. Nelson turned 98 on Friday.
+Yes, Russell M. Nelson turned 99 on Saturday.

 • In spring 2018, his first General Conference as president, he appointed the first Asian American and Latin American apostles, Gerrit W. Gong and Ulisses Soares, and announced temples to be built in Russia and India.